dpi/drupal-auditfiles/README.txt

 ==========================

 Audit files is a module that is designed to help keep your upload files in check.
-It can run two reports:
+It can run two reports, which are access from Administer > Logs > Audit Files:

 Audit files not on the server